Canonical for Automated Theorem Proving in Lean: Canonical

 Beginning with a certain entropy threshold, we perform depth-first search (DFS) to search through all paths below the threshold.
 If we anticipate that the branches from a node will be large, we can add them as jobs to be completed asynchronously with fork-join parallelism.
 We maintain a sufficient number of jobs such that all CPU cores are utilized on independent branches of the search tree.

 We use iterative-deepening DFS so that refinement may be performed by directly mutating the assignment of a metavariable, rather than updating a persistent data structure.
 The cost of this is that we must retrace the steps of the prior levels each time we increase the entropy threshold.
 To mitigate this, we choose the threshold such that each level searches twice as many nodes as the previous.
 If this factor were smaller, there would be too much overhead from the redundant searching of prior levels.
 If it were larger, we might overshoot the number of steps necessary to find the proof term by a significant amount.
-There is a precise notion in which this factor of two is optimal.
+This factor of~2 minimizes the product of these effects.